KSHV-TV: Nexstar operation and ownership

-On April 24, 2013, Communications Corporation of America announced the sale of its stations to Nexstar, which locally owned KTAL-TV (channel 6), for $270 million.
+On April 24, 2013, Communications Corporation of America announced the sale of its stations to Nexstar Broadcasting Group, which locally owned KTAL-TV (channel 6), for $270 million.
 Under FCC rules, duopolies were not permissible in a market with fewer than eight full-power TV stations.
 Instead, Nexstar originally opted to sell KMSS-TV to Mission Broadcasting and KSHV to Rocky Creek Communications, Inc. a company founded by Shirley Green; Nexstar would have operated the stations under a shared services agreement (SSA), bringing them under common operation with KTAL.
 However, the deal came as the FCC began closely scrutinizing sharing agreements between two or more television stations within the same market.
 With the ComCorp sale still pending, Nexstar changed tack.
 It instead sold KMSS-TV and two other stations to a new minority-owned company, Houston-based Marshall Broadcasting Group (founded by Pluria Marshall, Jr.), for $58.5 million.
 Subsequently, on August 5, Rocky Creek withdrew its application to acquire KSHV.
 The sale of ComCorp to Nexstar received FCC approval on December 4, 2014.

 Marshall Broadcasting Group filed for Chapter 11 bankruptcy protection on December 3, 2019.
 Marshall also sued Nexstar, alleging that the company sought to "sabotage" his business so that Nexstar could reclaim his stations by way of Mission Broadcasting.
 Mission agreed to purchase Marshall Broadcasting's stations for $49 million on March 30, 2020.
 The transaction received FCC approval in August 2020.
 Nexstar exercised an option to acquire KSHV-TV outright in 2021.